Megaexoplanet/electric_car_effects_pollution/README.md

 of asthma emergency department visits by county.
 The r square is -.4 which indicates there is a lot of error in the model and our line of best-fit does worse than the null hypothesis of a horizontal line.
-The p-value of the regression is .002, indicating we are confident that there is no linear relationship between the percentage of EVs and asthma respiratory incidents by county
+The p-value of the regression is .002, indicating we are confident that there is no linear relationship between the percentage of EVs and asthma respiratory incidents by county.

+CA Sources of Power
+By separating the top ten counties that have the greatest EV adoption rate and comparing it against the bottom 40 counties that have the lowest EV adoption, we can see that their usage of renewable energies is statistically different.
+We performed an Independent T-Test and found a p-value of close to zero.
+This allowed us to reject the null hypothesis that these groups are from the same population.